-If you’re in college, you can get a student credit card.
+Or, if you’re in college, you can get a student credit card.
 Student cards are unsecured credit cards for no credit that are available only to college students.
 They tend to give better terms than non-student unsecured credit cards for no credit because issuers predict college graduates will have larger incomes.
-One of the best options is Discover it Student Chrome.
-It gives 2% cash back on the first $1,000 you spend each quarter at gas stations and restaurants, plus 1% back on everything else.
-On top of that, Discover matches all the cash back you earn during your first year.
-And they give you $20 for every year you earn a 3.0 or higher GPA.

 It’s pretty easy to qualify for unsecured credit cards for no credit, provided that you have a steady income.
 But if you want the absolute highest chances of approval, you may want to consider secured cards.
 They help you build credit just as well as unsecured cards, but you have to put down a security deposit to open them.

 2021's Best Credit Cards for People with No Credit